-- Determining and approving the Company's strategy and overseeing its implementation; - Approving the Company's business plans and monitoring their implementation; - Monitoring the Company's capital adequacy and liquidity position; - Ensuring that the Company's business is conducted in a prudent manner; - Ensuring that the necessary resources are in place for the Company to meet its objectives; - Determining and approving the development, implementation and maintenance of the Company's emerging and principal risks, overall risk appetite and monitoring their management; - Approving the Company's annual budget and monitoring the Company's performance against budget; - Approving material changes in the organisational or business structure of the Company;

-- Ensuring effective engagement with, and encouraging participation from, the shareholder and the Company's other key stakeholders; - Ensuring that the Company's activities comply with all applicable regulatory rules and requirements; - Ensuring adequate succession planning for the Board and senior management (in conjunction with the Nomination Committee) so as to maintain an appropriate balance of skills, experience and knowledge within the Company and on the Board; - Ensuring maintenance of sound systems of internal control and risk management; - Approving and monitoring any material projects within the Company; - Ensuring that policies and practices are consistent with the Company's values and support its long-term sustainable success; - In conjunction with the Joint Remuneration Committee, determining the Company's remuneration policy for staff, including Directors and other senior executives; - Oversight of the Company's overall corporate governance arrangements; - Establishing formal and transparent policies and procedures to ensure the independence and effectiveness of Internal Audit and external auditors.
+- Determining and approving the Company's strategy and overseeing its implementation. - Approving the Company's business plans and monitoring their implementation. - Monitoring the Company's capital adequacy and liquidity position. - Ensuring that the Company's business is conducted in a prudent manner. - Ensuring that the necessary resources are in place for the Company to meet its objectives. - Determining and approving the development, implementation and maintenance of the Company's emerging and principal risks, overall risk appetite and monitoring their management. - Approving the Company's annual budget and monitoring the Company's performance against budget. - Approving material changes in the organisational or business structure of the Company. - Ensuring effective engagement with, and encouraging participation from, the shareholder and the Company's other key stakeholders. - Ensuring that the Company's activities comply with all applicable regulatory rules and requirements. - Ensuring adequate succession planning for the Board and senior management (in conjunction with the Nomination Committee) so as to maintain an appropriate balance of skills, experience and knowledge within the Company and on the Board. - Ensuring maintenance of sound systems of internal control and risk management. - Approving and monitoring any material projects within the Company. - Ensuring that policies and practices are consistent with the Company's values and support its long-term sustainable success. - In conjunction with the Joint Remuneration Committee, determining the Company's remuneration policy for staff, including Directors and other senior executives. - Oversight of the Company's overall corporate governance arrangements. - Establishing formal and transparent policies and procedures to ensure the independence and effectiveness of Internal Audit and external auditors.

-The Board has established certain committees to support it with specific areas within the Board's remit of responsibilities.
-Details of each committee's members, responsibilities and work during the year can be found in the committee reports on pages 27 to 33.
+The Board has established four committees to support it with specific areas within the Board's remit of responsibilities: